Skip to content

 What it is

 LLMWare is an open-source framework specifically designed for building enterprise-grade RAG and AI agent applications.
-It provides a "unified data-to-AI" pipeline that emphasizes privacy, security, and the use of small, specialized models (SLMs).
+It provides a "unified data-to-AI" pipeline that emphasizes privacy, security, and the use of Small Language Models (SLMs) like BLING and DRAGON.
+As of June 2026, LLMWare v0.3.x includes native support for GGUF-based local inference and multi-step agentic workflows.

 What problem it solves